WebstaurantStore / Food Service Resources / Tabletop Items / Everything You Should Know about Decanting Wine

 How to Reseal a Wine Bottle

-How Many Glasses Are in a Bottle of Wine?
+How Many Glasses of Wine in a Bottle?

 When you're pouring wine for your guests or performing a formal wine service , you should be familiar with how many glasses of wine you get out of one bottle.
 This way, you'll always provide the right-sized pour for each person and be able to offer suggestions on how many bottles are needed per table.
 You'll also have a better understanding of how to stock your wine inventory.
 Keep reading to learn exactly how many servings of wine are in one bottle.
-Shop All Wine Glasses Glasses of Wine per Bottle How many glasses are in one bottle of wine?
-There are about 5 servings of wine in a bottle when using a standard pour size (5 fluid ounces).
+Shop All Wine Glasses Number of Servings in a Bottle of Wine There are about 5 servings of wine in a bottle when using a standard pour size (5 fluid ounces).
 A bottle of wine contains 750 milliliters of wine, which equals about 25.3 fluid ounces.
-If you are pouri
+If you are pouring 5-ounce servings, the bottle

 Join Our Mailing List